Kaz II: Other explanations

 Several alternative explanations have been put forward for the crew's disappearance.

 According to authorities in Townsville, the weather had been windy and the sea had been rough between the time that Kaz II departed and was found drifting.
 This led authorities to speculate that the crew may have experienced some form of sudden difficulty during rough weather and gone overboard.
 However, one issue with this theory is that contents of the cabin, including a table, did not seem to have been disrupted in any way.
 Relatives of the missing men say that the boat's condition make this unlikely and point to discrepancies such as the fact that the men's fishing lines and laundry were set out, and that their life jackets were still stowed, which indicated that they were not experiencing rough weather at the time of their disappearance.

-Also noted was the fact that Kaz II was found with its fenders out, leading to speculation that the boat may have docked with another as-yet-unknown vessel to which the crew might have willingly, or unwillingly, transferred.
+Also noted was that Kaz II was found with its fenders out, leading to speculation that the boat may have docked with another as-yet-unknown vessel to which the crew might have willingly, or unwillingly, transferred.